CORRECTED-UPDATE 3-Pelosi says public opinion shifting in support of impeachment inquiry | Devdiscourse

 Several Democratic presidential candidates attended the three-day event in Austin, including Mayor Pete Buttigieg, former Representative Beto O'Rourke, Senator Amy Klobuchar and former Housing Secretary Julian Castro, all of whom agreed with Pelosi that the campaign to push Trump from office must focus on policies and not impeachment.
 While some polls have shown Americans are split on supporting impeachment, Castro, who served under former President Barack Obama, said he thinks the public will increasingly back the inquiry.

 "Like in Watergate, after more evidence gets out there ... you'll see more people of different political stripes start to support it," Castro said at the event, referring to moves in 1974 to impeach former President Richard Nixon.
-Nixon resigned before impeachment proceedings were launched.
+Nixon resigned after the House Judiciary Committee approved three articles of impeachment against him but before the full House voted on the issue, and he was not impeached.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)